dsaved/image-filter-starter-code/README.md

 # Udagram Image Filtering Microservice Project Submission
 ![eb-deployed](./deployment_screenshot/eb-deployed.jpg)
 This is a submission of my project: Udagram (My own Instgram on AWS).
 I encountered limitations with the provided account on AWS in regards to creating IAM user and IAM policy groups.
-So i decided us my own personal account.
+So I decided us my own personal account.

 The project is runing at:
 1. [AWS link](http://daniel-johnson.us-east-1.elasticbeanstalk.com/) this is the link provided by the EB deployment